1heodora-e/Swift-Haven-Web/README.md

 # LIVE: https://swift-haven.vercel.app/

-swift Haven is a social enterprise based in Rwanda, and currently focuses on the FEMTECH sector, swift-haven website serves as a platform to provide educational knowledge, and period resources to young girls and women across Africa to help battle the issue of period poverty
+Swift Haven is a social enterprise based in Rwanda, and currently focuses on the FEMTECH sector, swift-haven website serves as a platform to provide educational knowledge, and period resources to young girls and women across Africa to help battle the issue of period poverty

 ## Features

 - AI period tracker
 - Access to Newsletter to send weekly educational and resourceful period contents
+- Contact section to reach us with complaints and contributions
-- Access to out partner companies and their portfolio
+- Access to out partner companies and their portfolio, and more resources

 ## Technologies Used